-The focus on public trust is even more apparent in insurance legislation.
+The focus on trust is even more apparent in insurance legislation.
 In fact, the main goal of the Solvency II directive is to ensure an adequate protection of policyholders and beneficiaries, also through a new risk management, financial reporting and corporate governance assessment 20.
 Unlike banking regulation, financial stability and fair and stable markets, albeit important objectives of the insurance and reinsurance regulation, should not impair the main objective 21.
-Therefore, in the insurance sector the regulation and supervision of the internal governance mechanisms is an essential part of the framework of risk management, because some risks may only be properly addressed through governance requirements.
-An effective system of governance requires a proactive approach on the part of insurance firms, with a significant impact on the duties and obligations of the members of the Board, on the one hand, and on the supervisor's ability to assess the compliance of the internal governance with these specific requirements, on the other 22.
+Therefore, in the insurance sector the regulation and supervision of the internal governance mechanisms is central in the risk management framework, because some risks may only be properly addressed through governance requirements.
+An effective system of governance requires a proactive approach on the part of insurance firms, with a significant impact on the duties and obligations of the members of the board, on the one hand, and on the supervisor's ability to assess the compliance of the internal governance with these specific requirements, on the other 22.